JuanHoyos329/JuanHoyos329/README.md

 <br><br>

-- :school: I am a `Student` at Faculty of sciencie basic and enginner at [Autonoma de Occidente University](https://www.uao.edu.co).
+- :school: I am a `Student` at Faculty of sciencie basic and enginner at [Universidad Autonoma de Occidente](https://www.uao.edu.co).